rm511130/Physna_Training/README.md

 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>

+- This section covers the main page of Physna's UI and all of its features.
+- Once familiarized with the features available, we will have a Workshop Task to reinforced what has been described.

 ### 3a.
 Main Landing Page

 - The main landing page, as seen below, is packed with features that are one click-away from delivering great insights into your 3D models.
 Please note that depending on your user role and the set of features your company has subscribed to use, some of the menu items may not be active or available to you.